Learn more about depression: introduction

 There's some evidence that it may help mild to moderate depression, but it's not recommended by doctors.

 This is because the amount of active ingredients varies among individual brands and batches, so you can never be sure what sort of effect it'll have on you.

-You should not take St John's wort if you're pregnant or breastfeeding, as we don't know for sure that it's safe.
+You should not take St John's wort if you're pregnant or breastfeeding, as we do not know for sure that it's safe.

 Also, St John's wort can interact with the contraceptive pill, reducing its effectiveness.

-Brain stimulation is sometimes used to treat severe depression that hasn't responded to other treatments.
+Brain stimulation is sometimes used to treat severe depression that has not responded to other treatments.

 Electromagnetic currents can be used to stimulate certain areas of the brain to try to improve the symptoms of depression.